Excellence in tax services

 Interest, dividend income (1099-INT, 1099-OID, 1099-DIV)

-Records of all expenses — check registers or credit card statements, and receipts
+Records of all expenses — credit card statements and receipts

 Tax Tips